mandimunari/-plpred/README.md

 - requirements.txt: Libs needed for the project.

-- Makefile: Create "rules" to centralize and execute main commands.
+- Makefile: Create rules to centralize and execute main commands.

 - plpred: Main package directory, with application functions.